 In August 1936 the Basilica of Nuestra Señora del Pilar was bombed.
 During the Spanish Civil War by a Republican airplane, there were 4 bombs, one fell on the Ebro, another on the Plaza del Pilar and two inside the temple without any of them exploding or causing serious damage.
 Two of these bombs are exposed in the pillars of the temple and the hole, in the shape of a cross, left by the one that fell in the square was filled with marble.

-Goya painted the dome in 44 days.
+Goya painted the dome of the basilica of the Virgen del Pilar in only 44 days.

 The first Spanish film in history was shot at the Pilar in 1898.